What does 'hybrid cloud' mean?

 - More complex integrations: The connection and orchestration between different kinds of clouds is crucial.
 Thus, there are more steps to setting up a hybrid cloud compared to deploying a single public cloud or a single private cloud, since the connecting technology – such as a VPN – has to be set up and maintained too.

-- Complicated to secure: While an on-premises private cloud runs behind the company firewall, a hosted private cloud or public cloud does not.
+- Complicated to secure: While an on-premise private cloud runs behind the company firewall, a hosted private cloud or public cloud does not.
 A company may need to use multiple security products, some for their on-premises cloud and some for their public cloud, to keep their data safe.
 In addition, it can be tricky to validate a user's identity across multiple clouds (access control).

 How does Cloudflare integrate with hybrid cloud deployments?

 The Cloudflare global network sits between end users and Cloudflare customers' infrastructure, protecting both users and companies, and accelerating traffic to and from the users.
-Cloudflare can be deployed in front of any type of network infrastructure, including hybrid cloud and multicloud.
+Cloudflare can be deployed in front of any type of network infrastructure, including hybrid cloud and multi-cloud.